 Heterogeneous treatment effects are typically estimated with linear interactions across household, school, and teacher covariates, and it is standard to report whether there are differential treatment effects across any of these covariates.
 Nevertheless, it is important to be cautious in interpreting the results of such analysis for at least two reasons.
-First, interacting a randomly assigned treatment with a non-randomly assigned covariate does not provide exogenous variation in the latter.
-Second, in the absence of a pre-analysis plan with welltheorized reasons for heterogeneity along specific dimensions estimated heterogeneous effects could simply reflect sampling variation and inference should be corrected for multiple comparisons.
-One way to make such analysis credible would be to pre-specify such heterogeneity in advance (see Olken 2015 for a discussion).
+First, interacting a randomly assigned treatment with a non-randomly assigned covariate does not provide exogenous variation in the latter.35 Second, in the absence of a pre-analysis plan with well-

-&lt;sup>33 This discussion is mainly relevant for studies that use test scores as the main dependent variable, and is less relevant for longer-term studies that track employment and earnings outcomes.
+33 This discussion is mainly relevant for studies that use test scores as the main dependent variable, and is less relevant for longer-term studies that track employment and earnings outcomes.

-&lt;sup>34 Of course, the best situation is one that has limited attrition to begin with.
+34 Of course, the best situation is one that has limited attrition to begin with.
 This should be a high priority for data collection efforts (see Glennerster and Takavarashan 2013 for further discussion on how to do so in practice).
-A good example is provided in Table 6B of Muralidharan and Sundararaman (2011).
+35 A good example is provided in Table 6B of Muralidharan and Sundararaman (2011).
 They find that teachers with lower base pay responded more to the teacher performance pay program that they study.
 These results may suggest that the magnitude of the performance pay mattered because the potential bonus (which was the same for all teachers) from a given level of improvement in student performance would have yielded a larger bonus (as a fraction of base pay) for teachers with lower base pay.
 However, teacher base pay is also strongly correlated with years of experience, and they find that teachers with fewer years of experience also respond better to the program.
 This is consistent with the possibility that younger teachers may respond better to any treatment since it may be easier for them to change their behavior, which is a completely different interpretation of the reason for heterogeneous treatment effects.